 Replace a corner floor lamp with a multi-pendant fixture.
 The amount of drop is totally up to you.
 If you need the fixture for task lighting the lower is better.
 If you don’t need focused light but want to add drama install a trailing multi-light pendant that doubles as art and accent lighting.
 Pick a unique design with colorful art glass shades to up the cool factor in your living room.

 Kitchen pendants are both practical and stylish.
-There are a variety of designs, shapes and colors that will work with most any kitchen.
-That makes it extremely easy to choose the best and most attractive lighting for the cook's galley.
+There are a variety of designs, shapes, and colors that will work with almost any kitchen, which makes it extremely easy to choose the best and most attractive lighting for the cook's galley.